-LoD0 represents a two and half dimensional digital model of urban surface in which buildings are represented as footprints.
+LoD0 represents a two and half dimensional model of urban surfaces in which buildings are represented as footprints.
 As shown in the Figure 2, it is a topographic model of bare-earth terrain which displays the elevations of natural terrain features, such as barren ridge tops and river valleys [28].
 However, elevations of the buildings and roads are digitally removed, so buildings are represented as 2D rectangle shapes as you can see from the top down.

 LoD1 is the first representation of buildings as 3D objects.
 All buildings look like blocks with the same flat roofs.